wevm/viem/site/docs/actions/public/getTransactionReceipt.md

 ## Notes

-- A [Transaction Receipt](/docs/glossary/terms#TODO) is not to be confused with a [Transaction](/docs/glossary/terms#TODO).a Transaction Receipt is the **confirmation** that the transaction has been processed and included in a block on the blockchain, whereas a Transaction is a **message** sent by an account that is broadcast to the network.
+- A [Transaction Receipt](/docs/glossary/terms#TODO) is not to be confused with a [Transaction](/docs/glossary/terms#TODO).
+A Transaction Receipt is the **confirmation** that the transaction has been processed and included in a block on the blockchain, whereas a Transaction is a **message** sent by an account that is broadcast to the network.
 You can get a Transaction using [`getTransaction`](/docs/actions/public/getTransaction).